 What is a Convertible Term Policy?

-A convertible policy is a Term policy which can be converted into a permanent policy at a later date, such as a whole life or universal life.
-Regardless of any new incurring medical conditions, the insured is not required to undergo any new or additional medical underwritings at the time the policy is converted.
+A convertible policy is a Term Policy which can be converted into a permanent policy at a later date, such as a whole life or universal life.
+Regardless of any new medical conditions, the insured is not required to undergo any new or additional medical underwriting at the time the policy is converted.